EvysGarden/kurzlink/README.md

 # kurzlink
-## What is kurzlink?
-Kurzlink is a simple static site generator built in rust.
+A static site generator for your shortlinks.

-## License
-kurzlink is licensed under the MIT License.

 ## Usage
 ```